ElaWajdzik/SQL_Challenge_Case_Study_5---Data-Mart/C. Before & After Analysis.md

 ![Zrzut ekranu 2024-11-04 135316](https://github.com/user-attachments/assets/7636693d-d4f6-4bf5-bc0f-92372ea3ea2d)

-According to the data, the total sales value declined over the 12-week period.
-The decrease amounted to 152 million, representing a 2.14% drop in value.

 According to the data, total sales decreased in the 12-week period following the packaging change, with a decline of approximately 152.3 million, representing a 2.14% reduction in sales.
 The implemented change may have contributed to a decrease in revenue; however, to confirm this, we would need an analysis of historical sales data from similar periods to assess the impact of seasonality on sales during the studied timeframe.